Ronit Kark: Career and research

 Kark joined the faculty of Bar-Ilan University in 2002 and received the rank of Full Professor in 2018.

 She was the founder and first director of the graduate program ‘Gender in the Field: Linking Theory and Practice’ in the Gender Studies Department of Bar-Ilan University.

 In 2014, Kark was a visiting scholar at the University of Queensland Business School and Department of Psychology, Australia.

 Since 2014, she has been an affiliate scholar at the Center For Gender in Organizations (CGO) at Simmons University, Boston.

 In 2019, Kark became an affiliated distinguished research professor at the University of Exeter Business School.

 Her editorial responsibilities include serving as a consulting editor, International Journal of Management Reviews (2007 to date); associate editor, The Leadership Quarterly (2017 to date); editorial board member of various leading journals, including the Academy of Management Journal, Academy of Management Review, Academy of Management Discoveries, Frontiers in Psychology and Cambridge Elements in Leadership.

 Kark's research interests include leadership and followership, positive relationships and relatedness in organizations, identity and identification processes, gender and leadership, and leading for creativity.

 Selected publications

+Scientific publications

 Kark has authored or co-authored over 90 scientific publications.
-Publications with over 300 citations are (in descending order of citations):
+Publications with over 200 citations are (in descending order of citations):